|

 how gravitational quadrupole radiation affects particle

-motion the rotating magnetic field experiment in Figure-17
+motion the rotating magnetic field experiment in Figure-18

 is useful.

-It is well known and documented in the book Gravitation
+It is well known and documented in GRAVITATION

-that rotating massive systems like a binary stars, black holes
+about general relativity that rotating systems like binary stars, black holes

 and all rotating massive objects generate